grimme-lab/qc2-teaching/doc/apps-ex.rst

 1. Create a ``coord`` file for 1,4-Benzoquinone.

-2. Optimize the geometry on the HF-D3/def2-SVP level of theory.
+2. Optimize the geometry with TURBOMOLE on the HF-D3/def2-SVP level of theory.

 3. Calculate the normal modes with ``aoforce``.

-4. Check the normal modes with ``molden``.
-(Use ``tm2molden`` and ``molden``.
-The normal modes can be visualized by clicking on "Norm.
-Mode" on the right side of the menu.)
+4. Call ``tm2molden`` and check the normal modes with ``gmolden`` the same way as in exercise 4.1.

 5. Assign each dipole-allowed normal mode to an experimental one and calculate the scaling factor :math:`f_\text{scal}=\nu_\text{exp}/\nu_\text{calc}`.